Gravitational effects in macroscopic quantum systems: a first-principles analysis: Weak gravity as a parameterised field theory

 The true degrees of freedom $q, p, w$ and $\pi_w$ are then written as $q_a(x,{\cal X}]$, $p^a(x, {\cal X}]$, $w_{ij}(x, {\cal X}]$, $\pi_w^{ij}(x, {\cal X}]$.
 These quantities satisfy the functional evolution equations

 The Poisson bracket above is defined on the reduced state space, i.e., with respect only to the $q, p, w, \pi_w$ degrees of freedom.

 This is the so-called ‘bubble-time’ or ‘multi-time’ canonical formalism \cite{Kuchar72}.
 The time evolution of the true degrees of freedom is given with respect to any spacelike foliation, thus, manifesting explicitly the coordinate independence of GR.
 The gauge-fixed description carries less information than the bubble-time description, in the sense that it expresses physics only with respect to a given foliation.
 Of course, in classical GR, physics is the same in all foliations.
 This is not the case when we quantise the theory.

+PFTs can also be treated with more standard Hamiltonian methods, in a way that also allows one to take boundary conditions into account, see, for example.
+Refs. \cite{Barbero1, Barbero2}.